A Clinical Classification

 Dr. Alexis Sams, PT — Founder of Sovara Health Systems, Developer of Food Reaction Syndrome™

-Developer, Food Reaction Syndrome™
+Originator, Food Reaction Syndrome™

-The Clinician Behind the Framework
+The Clinician Behind the Classification

 Dr. Alexis Sams, PT